Dr. Simon's thoughts have been featured below:

 In this article, Dr. Simon and colleagues discuss the impact of missing a diagnosis of attention deficit hyperactivity disorder (ADHD) for adult patients; it often means missing out on effective, often life-changing treatment.

 Anxiety.
-Unhealthy levels are rising in our kids and teens.
-What can we do to help them?
-In this podcast episode of Shrinking It Down: Mental Health Made Simple, Drs.
-Gene Bersin and Khadijah Booth Watkins (both at Mass General Hospital) are joined by special guest Dr. Kevin Simon, the first Chief Behavioral Health Officer for the City of Boston, to help make sense of it all.
+Unhealthy levels are rising in our youth.
+What can we do to help?
+In this episode of Shrinking It Down: Mental Health Made Simple, Drs.
+Bersin and Booth Watkins are joined by Dr. Simon to help make sense of it all.

 This article highlights how Dr. Simon and the City of Boston and Boston Public Health Commission team plan to expand the behavioral health workforce pathway.